fpoirotte/save-editor-AGB-AY5E/docs/Usage.md

 The following keyboard shortcuts can also be used while this dialog is shown:

 *   `Escape` or `Alt+F4`: close the dialog (return to the card list)
+*   `Up` / `Down` arrows keys: display information about the previous/next card in the list
+*   `PageUp` / `PageDown`: move to the previous/next page in the card list and display information about the newly-selected card
+*   `Home` / `End`: move to the beginning/end of the card list and display information about the first/last card

 ### Duelists